stark525/bash_history_timestamp/README.md

 |`['bash_history_timestamp']['managed_users']`|`['root']`||Manage only root user|

 ## Testing
-There are kitchen tests associated with CentOS 6.5.
+There are kitchen tests associated with CentOS 5.10, 6.6, 7.1.

-I've manually tested and verified this cookbook with other Linux distros.
+I've manually tested and verified this cookbook with other Linux distros, but only CentOS 5+ is officially supported.

 Serverspec tests may fail because when running the spec it does not actually create a login shell.  `man bash` for details.
 YMMV when running `kitchen test` with other vagrant boxes.